IKON

 Doctorate studies:

-Gokale Institute of Politics & Economics Pune http://econdse.org/
+Gokale Institute of Politics & Economics, Pune – https://gipe.ac.in/